EAGLE Urban Transition Centre

 A critical element of the EUTC is our close connection to First Nations in Manitoba and the ability of our staff to assist clients with communicating with their respective First Nations.
 While First Nation citizens may reside in Winnipeg, they still have the right and option to access their First Nation’s resources, exercise their Treaty rights, speak their language and engage in traditional practices.

 EUTC believes that Indigenous people experiencing transitional issues should have access to resources that support a healthy balanced life and wellness in physical, mental, spiritual and emotional areas.

 - To improve the quality of life for Indigenous people and their families in an urban environment.

 - To provide holistic support, which covers the four aspects of the individual: physical, emotional, mental and spiritual.

-> - To work as a team both internally and with the community at large, for society to better respond to the needs of Indigenous people.
+- To work as a team internally and with the community at large for society to better respond to the needs of Indigenous people.

-> - To provide advocacy and access to opportunities leading to economic independence.
+- To provide advocacy and access to opportunities leading to economic independence.

-> - To create a supportive, welcoming and trusting environment for clients, staff and partnering organizations.
+- To create a supportive, welcoming and trusting environment for clients, staff and partner organizations.

-> - To recognize and promote pride in Indigenous identity of First Nations, Métis and Inuit people and communities.
+- To recognize and promote pride in the Indigenous identity of First Nations.

-> - Access to computers with internet
+- Access to computers with internet